Călin Ion Moldovan

 Călin Ion Moldovan (born 8 August 1967) is a Romanian former professional footballer and currently a manager.
 As a footballer, he played in the Divizia A for his hometown club FC Brașov, during the 1990s.
 After retirement, Moldovan started his football manager career, leading second and third tier teams such as Forex Brașov, Luceafărul Oradea or Metalurgistul Cugir, among others.

-He is currently under contract with Liga II side Corona Brașov.
+In June 2024 he achieved one of the greatest successes of his career, when he was promoted with CSM Focșani from the Liga III to the Liga II.